vitorgalvao/ping-pong-workflow/README.md

 Play a round of table tennis with Alfred

-<a href='https://alfred.app/workflows/vitor/ping-pong'>⤓ Install From the Alfred Gallery</a>
+<a href='https://alfred.app/workflows/vitor/ping-pong'>⤓ Install on the Alfred Gallery</a>

 ## Usage